-Theatrical Costumes – with so many costume rentals, performing arts and schools closing down they are leaving behind an abundance of handmade historical costumes.
-Typically vintage clothing stores don’t want costumes.
+Theatrical Costumes – with so many costume rentals, performing arts groups, and school theatre groups closing down, they are leaving behind an abundance of handmade historical costumes.
+Typically, vintage clothing stores don’t want costumes.
 Thrift stores will take them as a donation but put them out for Halloween.
 My local vintage/thrift shop recently bought a large (500 piece) costume collection from a closed down rental house.
 It worked out well for them.
 Other costume rental shops/theaters/university performing arts departments may be interested in your collection assuming they have space.
 Don’t expect much if any money for them.

-Vend at Special Events– If you have a large collection of lets says Civil War era clothing it may work out well to attend some historical reenactment events and open up a booth/vendor space.
-There will be a cost to your rental space so it is a risk to sell enough to cover that but at least you are selling to your target market.
-To sell well at an event you will need clothing racks, tables, a dressing room, and credit card processor (such as Square to use with your phone.)
+Vend at Special Events – If you have a large collection of let’s say Civil War era clothing, it may work out well to attend some historical reenactment events and open up a booth/vendor space.
+There will be a cost to your rental space so it is a risk to sell enough to cover that, but at least you are selling to your target market.
+To sell well at an event, you will need clothing racks, tables, a dressing room, and credit card processor (such as Square to use with your phone).
 Don’t be one of those vendors that only takes cash.
 It can kill your sales.

 What are your tips to selling vintage FAST?
 Leave a comment below.